Want to read more?

 We value our content and our journalists, so to get full access to all your local news updated 7-days-a-week – PLUS an e-edition of the Oban Times – subscribe today for as little as 56 pence per week.

 In a poignant tribute to the engineers whose bravery helped build Scotland’s vast array of hydro power stations, SSE has released a new publication of Power from the Glens – a more definitive fourth edition.

-The book, which combines a healthy balance of storytelling and imagery, includes a range of modern photography along with, for the first time, a portfolio of early sketches and drawings which were used to garner public and planning support.
+Combining a healthy balance of storytelling and imagery, the title includes a range of modern photography along with a portfolio of early sketches and drawings – never been seen before – which were used to garner public and planning support.

 Gregor Alexander, SSE’s finance director, said: ‘SSE is very proud of its hydro heritage and we all owe a huge debt of gratitude to those who helped create our network of tunnels, dams and hydro stations.
 This is a key chapter in Scotland’s social and engineering history and we felt we had a duty to tell that story.’